U.S. mortgage applications fell last week -MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, April 23 Applications for U.S. home mortgages fell last week as both purchase and refinancing applications slipped, an industry group said on Wednesday.
+NEW YORK, April 2 Applications for U.S. home mortgages fell last week on lower refinancing demand, an industry group said on Wednesday.

-The MBA's seasonally adjusted index of refinancing applications fell 3.7 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 2.6 percent.
+The MBA's seasonally adjusted index of refinancing applications fell 2.9 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 0.9 percent.

-Fixed 30-year mortgage rates averaged 4.49 percent in the week, up 2 basis points from 4.47 percent the week before.
+Fixed 30-year mortgage rates averaged 4.56 percent in the week, unchanged from the week before.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
 (Reporting by Caroline Valetkevitch; Editing by Leslie Adler)